andyhutch77/oAuthTwitterWrapper/README.md

 ##Quick installation instructions:

-Run the following nuget command from your project:
+Run the following nuget command from your project to install the [package] (http://nuget.org/packages/oAuthTwitterWrapper/):

 `Install-Package oAuthTwitterWrapper`